-Media literacy project, which aims to develop the media literacy skills of Lithuanian teachers and senior students, to discover and explore their communities and nurture dialogue with others through media literacy activities.
-The project pays special attention to audiovisual media and media products that students find appealing (films, advertisements, computer games, social networks, television, multimedia journalism).
+Media literacy project aimed at cultivating the media literacy skills of Lithuanian teachers and senior pupils, discovering and exploring our own communities, and fostering dialogue with foreign ones through media literacy activities.
+The project primarily focuses on audiovisual media and media products that appeal to school-age pupils (films, commercials, computer games, social networks, television, and multimedia journalism).

-An international film education project implemented together with organizations from Spain, Germany, Slovenia and Serbia.
-Innovative methods of film education aim to develop children’s and young people’s openness and attention to the world, to deepen their relationship with the place of residence and local community.
-Young people are introduced to the processes of filmmaking and evaluation, it is suggested to discover film as one of the ways of personal expression.
-One of the most famous activities in Lithuania is Young Programmers project.
-All activities are free of charge, funded by the EU sub-programme Media and partially supported by the Lithuanian Culture Council.
+This international film education project is carried out together with film organisations from Spain, Germany, Slovenia and Serbia.
+By using innovative film education methods, the projects aims to help children and youth develop openness and attentiveness to the world, and to deepen their relationship with the place they call home, their community, city and country.
+Young people are introduced to the processes of filmmaking and film evaluation, and encouraged to discover film as one of the means of personal expression.
+One of the best-known activities of the project in Lithuania is called Young Programmers.
+All activities offered as part of the project are free of charge, funded by the EU sub-programme Media and partly supported by the Lithuanian Council for Culture.

-ARMR is an educational copyright program for Lithuanian schools, promoting the protection of copyright and related rights and developing intolerance to the illegal use of works, practically integrating these topics into the educational process and raising the qualification of teachers.
-During the program, in collaboration with copyright specialists, the project team and teachers – the kind of ambassadors of this program, a set of methods on copyright for senior grades educators was developed.
+ARMR is an educational copyright programme intended for Lithuanian schools.
+The programme aims to promote the protection of copyright and neighbouring rights as well as to foster intolerance for unauthorised use of works in schools.
+This is sought by integrating these topics into the educational process and raising the qualifications of teachers.
+Within the programme, copyright specialists, the project team and teachers have collaborated to develop a set of methods for teaching about copyright.

-A cycle of remote meetings moderated by child and adolescent psychologists for parents raising children aged 9-14.
-Experts and parents from various media fields share their experiences.
-The virtual meetings discuss innovations, reflect on how this affects us and our relationships with children, and how the concept of education is changing in the modern media environment.
+This is a series of remote meetings for parents of children aged 9-14 moderated by a child and adolescent psychologist.
+During the meetings, parents and experts from different media fields exchanged their experiences, discussed innovations, reflected on how the latter affect us and our relationship with our children, and how the concept of parenting is changing in the modern media environment.